Online Workshop: Teaching Word Problems in Elementary Math

 This is a 3-part online workshop, conducted in real-time with a live facilitator.

-Teaching Word Problems in Elementary School
+Why Teaching Word Problems Is So Important in Elementary School

-Not to mention, state tests are filled with word problems.
+And if that weren’t enough, state tests are filled with word problems.
 If students learn the standards, but can’t make sense of word problems, they won’t pass these tests.

 What Will the Workshop Look Like?